biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *NOTE: We would like to be able to match names with faces, contact the admins.*

 #### 4th Place

-Church:	First A/G, Cedar Rapids, IA
+* **Church**: First A/G, Cedar Rapids, IA
-Coaches:	Bill Chew, Emily Raeside (assistant)
+* **Coaches**: Bill Chew, Emily Raeside (assistant)
+* **Team**:
-Team:	Josh Coder
+    * Josh Coder
-Katie Graham
+    * Katie Graham
-Charles Raeside
+    * Charles Raeside
-Rachel May
+    * Rachel May
-Josh Smith
+    * Josh Smith
 * **Round Robin**:
-Round 1: Won against Albert Lea A/G, Albert Lea, MN 120 to -5
+  * Round 1: Won against Albert Lea A/G, Albert Lea, MN 120 to -5
-Round 2: Won against Two Rivers Fellowship, Greeley, CO 40 to -15 Round 3: Lost to First A/G, Fort Myers, FL 40 to 125 Round 4: Lost to Billings A/G, Billings, MO 60 to 135
+  * Round 2: Won against Two Rivers Fellowship, Greeley, CO 40 to -15
+  * Round 3: Lost to First A/G, Fort Myers, FL 40 to 125
+  * Round 4: Lost to Billings A/G, Billings, MO 60 to 135
-Round 5: Lost to Calvary Temple, Indianapolis, IN 35 to 185 Round 6: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 10 to 195 Round 7: Won against First A/G, Hermitage, PA 95 to 10
+  * Round 5: Lost to Calvary Temple, Indianapolis, IN 35 to 185
+  * Round 6: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 10 to 195
+  * Round 7: Won against First A/G, Hermitage, PA 95 to 10
-Round 8: Lost to Evangel Community Church, Centerville, GA 55 to 60 Round 9: Lost to Family Worship Center, Murfreesboro, TN 5 to 170 Round 10: Lost to Orange County Worship Center, Santa Ana, CA 20 to 160 Round 11: Lost to First A/G, Helena, MT 60 to 80
+  * Round 8: Lost to Evangel Community Church, Centerville, GA 55 to 60
+  * Round 9: Lost to Family Worship Center, Murfreesboro, TN 5 to 170
+  * Round 10: Lost to Orange County Worship Center, Santa Ana, CA 20 to 160
+  * Round 11: Lost to First A/G, Helena, MT 60 to 80
-Round 12: Lost to Abundant Life A/G, Grapevine, TX 35 to 105
+  * Round 12: Lost to Abundant Life A/G, Grapevine, TX 35 to 105
-Round 13: Won against Bethel Christian Life Center, West Lafayette, IN 100 to 65 Round 14: Lost to Calvary A/G, Toledo, OH 45 to 175 Round 15: Lost to James River A/G, Ozark, MO 45 to 80 Round 16: Lost to The Oaks Fellowship, Dallas, TX 15 to 220 Round 17: Won against First A/G, Boulder, MT 85 to -5 Round 18: Lost to Southside A/G, Jackson, MS 60 to 100
+  * Round 13: Won against Bethel Christian Life Center, West Lafayette, IN 100 to 65
+  * Round 14: Lost to Calvary A/G, Toledo, OH 45 to 175
+  * Round 15: Lost to James River A/G, Ozark, MO 45 to 80
+  * Round 16: Lost to The Oaks Fellowship, Dallas, TX 15 to 220
+  * Round 17: Won against First A/G, Boulder, MT 85 to -5
+  * Round 18: Lost to Southside A/G, Jackson, MS 60 to 100
-Round 19: Lost to Calvary A/G, DeMotte, IN 95 to 195
+  * Round 19: Lost to Calvary A/G, DeMotte, IN 95 to 195
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}